Korons/isbndb-cli/README.md

 First set up an alias for the command:

     alias isbndb="python /path/to/isbndbtool.py"

+Search by keyword
+    isbndbtool -k YOUR_API_KEY -q KEYWORD

 ### Some interesting usage examples:

 Show all info about book 'prince of thorns'